 In order to fulfill its mandate, the PDC consults the membership from time to time to identify training and development requirements.
 Care is taken not to duplicate resources which are available from other sources.
 The PDC further ensures that the learning objectives developed for CAREB-ACCER offerings facilitate the transfer of training and that the delivery methods employed are responsive to the needs of adult learners.

-For more information about the PDC, please contact Delilah Ofosu-Barko, Vice President, Professional Development
+For more information about the PDC, please contact Delilah Ofosu-Barko, Director of Professional Development

 Conference Planning Committee

 The Conference Planning Committee (CPC) is responsible for all aspects of the CAREB-ACCER National Conference and Annual General Meeting (AGM).